Professional Development (PD) Bites

 pocket resources

+Easy to use resources on the fly.
+Build a deck of cards and you will always have a backup plan.
 Print, cut and carry them with you!
-These are easy to use resources on the fly.
-Build a deck of cards and you will always have a backup plan.
 Find a new set each month.

 The new school year is a new opportunity to build strong relationships with the youth in our programs.
 This month’s pocket resource cards are quick references for fun attention getters, words of encouragement, and after school questions to build connections with the youth in your program.
 (JPG)